5 Signs You’re Way Too Emotionally Invested in Your Job

 1. You Internalize Criticism

-Do you feel crippled and crushed when your supervisor or co-workers give you constructive—but hard-to-hear—feedback?
+Do you feel crushed when your supervisor or co-workers give you constructive—but hard-to-hear—feedback?

 Sometimes, we hear feedback as criticism.
 But when your boss asks for data to back up your findings in a report, it doesn’t mean you’ve done a bad job or that you’re not deserving of a promotion.
 Criticism isn’t indicative of failure; rather, it’s often a sign you’re pushing yourself and taking on new challenges.